Support your mental health

 You can also check out:

 - Kids Help Phone is a free, 24/7, confidential mental health service for young people ages 5 to 20 through phone, text, and online resources.
+Support is offered in over 100 languages including Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic.
+No ID is required to access support.

 - One Stop Talk provides no cost, confidential, one-hour sessions with a certified therapist to help you design a plan to move forward.
 Available for people ages 17 and under.